 How to Choose the Right Subjects for the HSC

-Deciding which subjects to study for the HSC can be challenging.
+Deciding which right subjects to study for the HSC can be challenging.
 Not only do HSC results determine your ATAR for university admission, but many university courses have prerequisite subjects.
+To be ready and strengthen learning, you can use in-home tutoring as a strategy.

 If you don’t plan to go to university, you still need to choose subjects which will give you a foundation for further study and enhance your job prospects.